Prac-Sols/NLP/exp2.md

    Successfully implemented Python program for sentence segmentation.

-### ii) Word Segmentation.
+## ii) Word Segmentation.
 1. **Aim:** Write a program for Word Segmentation using Re and nltk.

 2. **Requirements:**
-    * Computer system with an intel i3/i5 CPU or above, and 4GB of ram or above.
+    * Computer system with an intel core i3/i5 CPU or above, and 4GB of ram or above.
     * Python 3.7 or above
     * nltk library
     * re module